Spatial Embedding Models

 When processing complex administrative boundaries or multi-polygon features, sequence length constraints become critical.
 Implementing Context Window Optimization for Maps ensures that high-vertex geometries are downsampled or hierarchically encoded without losing critical spatial semantics.

-The following PyTorch module demonstrates a production-ready embedding forward pass, incorporating a linear projection head, layer normalization, and cosine similarity normalization for vector database compatibility.
+The following PyTorch module demonstrates a production-ready embedding forward pass, incorporating a linear projection head, layer normalization, and output normalization for vector database compatibility.

 import torch